 GRANITE WORKTOP FINISHES

-When it comes to choosing the best finish for your granite worktops, there are a number of different options to consider.
-The three most popular finishes for granite are polished, honed and leathered.
+When it comes to choosing the best granite worktop finish, there are a number of different options to consider.
+The three most popular granite countertop finishes are polished, honed and leathered.
 But what do each of these finishes look like and how do they differ from one another?

 Also known as a matte finish, honed finishes are particularly popular for newly installed kitchen or bathroom worktops.
 Achieved through a sanding process, a honed finish remains flatter than a full gloss polish, leaving your granite worktops with a sleek and smooth finish that is less shiny and slippery than a polished finish.
 This gives your home a more contemporary look, whilst also maintaining the full elegance and beauty of granite stone.

 Generally preferred for floors, stairs or other low-traffic areas, a honed finish will require more frequent sealing and can be more susceptible to surface staining than other stone finishes.
 However, with regular cleaning and care, they’ll be just fine.